 4. Baby announcement

-Announcements are a perfect opportunity for fancy-fancy font pairings.
+Announcements are a perfect opportunity for fancy-fancy font pairs.
 Bombshell Pro, a bold script font, pairs nicely with Gordita (sans serif) to keep the design organized.
 For some extra fun, you can experiment with textures in the editor and achieve unique looks.
 This design’s Bombshell Pro font uses a glitter texture for added pop.

 5. Wedding announcement